 A small archaeological museum features stone panel sections and stone carvings of deities dating from the 8th to the 19th centuries.

-Around 20 January, the temple is the scene for a three-day classical dance festival with dancers from all over India.
+Around 20 January the temple is the scene of a three-day classical-dance festival featuring dancers from all over India.